coders-vechai/redline-deobfuscator/README.md

      ```

-  -  After the execution of deobfuscator, the string will look like the below.
+  -  After the execution of the deobfuscator, the string will look like the below.

      ```
        "Extension Cookies"